 Office Action cost range: from simple to complex responses

-The cost estimate of responding to an Office Action in a utility patent application will depend upon the simplicity or complexity of the issues raised by the patent examiner.
+The cost estimate of responding to an Office Action in a utility patent application will depend upon the complexity of the issues raised by the patent examiner.

 What is a simple Office Action response?

-A simple Office Action response is a reply that omits arguments, such as arguments regarding subject matter eligibility or allowability over the prior art.
-Such a simple response would be appropriate in the following situations where the Office Action:
+A simple Office Action requires a reply without arguments.
+Simple Office Action responses need not include arguments regarding subject matter eligibility or allowability over the prior art.
+Simple responses would be appropriate in the following situations where the Office Action:

 a. identifies allowable claims or allowable subject matter; or

-b. only objects to the claims as being “indefinite” under 35 USC 112.
+b. only objects to the claims as being “indefinite” under 35 USC 112 and contains no rejections based on prior art.

 In the second scenario above, the claim language can be cleaned up to correct any indefinite language.
 This is a fairly straightforward task that a patent practitioner can do without requiring input from inventors.